A Modern Primer on Processing in Memory: Perils of Processor-Centric Design

-{In current computing systems, the CPU (or any accelerator) is the only system component that is able to perform computation on data.
-The rest of system components are devoted to only data storage (memory, caches, disks) and data movement (interconnects); they are incapable of performing computation.} As a result, current computing systems are \emph{grossly imbalanced}, which leads to large amounts of energy inefficiency and lost performance.
-As empirical evidence to the gross imbalance caused by the processor-memory dichotomy in the design of computing systems today, we have recently observed that more than 62\% of the entire system energy consumed by four major commonly-used mobile consumer workloads (including the Chrome browser, TensorFlow machine learning inference engine, and the VP9 video encoder and decoder)~\cite{boroumand.asplos18}.
-Thus, the fact that current systems can perform computation only in the computing unit (CPU cores and hardware accelerators) is causing significant waste in terms of energy by necessitating data movement across the entire system.
+{In current computing systems, the CPU (or any accelerator) is the only system component that is able to perform computation on data. \omv{Other} system components are devoted to only data storage (memory, caches, disks) and data movement (interconnects); they are incapable of performing computation.} As a result, current computing systems are \emph{grossly imbalanced}, which leads to large amounts of energy inefficiency\omv{,} lost performance\omv{, and system complexity}.
+As empirical evidence to the gross imbalance caused by the processor--memory dichotomy in the design of computing systems today, we have observed that \gfv{(1)}~\omvi{more than} 62\% of the entire system energy consumed by four major commonly-used mobile consumer workloads (including the Chrome browser, TensorFlow machine learning inference engine, and the VP9 video encoder and decoder)~\cite{boroumand.asplos18} and \gfv{(2)~\omvi{more than} 90\% of the entire system energy consumed by large commercial edge neural network models~\cite{boroumand2021google,boroumand2021google_arxiv} is spent on data \omvi{access from main memory and data} movement between \omvii{a state-of-the-art} edge machine learning accelerator and the memory hierarchy}.
+Thus, the fact that current systems \omv{are capable of performing} computation only in the computing unit (\omvii{e.g.,} CPU cores and hardware accelerators) is causing significant waste in terms of energy by necessitating \omvii{large amounts of} data movement across the entire system.

 At least five factors contribute to the performance loss and the energy waste associated with data movement between processor and memory.
 We briefly describe these next, to demonstrate the sweeping negative impact of data movement in modern computing systems.